Colin Maclaurin: Personal life

 In 1733, Maclaurin married Anne Stewart, the daughter of Walter Stewart, the Solicitor General for Scotland, by whom he had seven children.
-His eldest son John Maclaurin studied Law, was a Senator of the College of Justice, and became Lord Dreghorn; he was also joint founder of the Royal Society of Edinburgh.
+His eldest son John Maclaurin studied law, was a Senator of the College of Justice, and became Lord Dreghorn; he was also joint founder of the Royal Society of Edinburgh.

 Maclaurin actively opposed the Jacobite rising of 1745 and superintended the operations necessary for the defence of Edinburgh against the Highland army.
 Maclaurin compiled a diary of his exertions against the Jacobites, both within and without the city.
 When the Highland army entered the city, however, he fled to York, where he was invited to stay by the Archbishop of York.

 On his journey south, Maclaurin fell from his horse, and the fatigue, anxiety, and cold to which he was exposed on that occasion laid the foundations of dropsy.
 He returned to Edinburgh after the Jacobite army marched south, but died soon after his return.

 He is buried at Greyfriars Kirkyard, Edinburgh.
 The simple table stone is inscribed simply "C. M. Nat MDCXCVIII Ob MDCCXLVI" and stands close to the south-west corner of the church but is supplemented by a more wordy memorial on the outer wall of the church.

-Mathematician and former MIT President Richard Cockburn Maclaurin was from the same family.
+The mathematician and former MIT President Richard Cockburn Maclaurin was from the same family.

 The Maclaurin Society (MacSoc), the Mathematics and Statistics Society at Glasgow University, is named in his honour.

 Colin MacLaurin Road within Edinburgh University's King's Buildings complex is named in his honour.